 The certificate will consist of 15 credits: three required core courses (Disaster Mental Health; Evidence-Based Assessment and Treatment for Trauma; and Assessment and Interventions with Children, Adolescents, and Families), plus two electives to allow students to focus on populations of interest (initial options will include Assisting Veterans and First Responders; Assisting Special Populations; and Grief, Loss, and Bereavement).
 The Disaster Mental Health course will require one summer weekend on the New Paltz campus (June 20-22, 2014); all other courses will be entirely online.

-The program will be targeted to professionals who have already earned an MA, MS, or higher degree in counseling or social work; and to students who are currently enrolled in Master's- or Doctoral-level counseling or social work programs and who have already completed their first year of coursework or who can demonstrate completion of a graduate-level counseling theories and skills course.
+The program will be targeted to professionals who have already earned an MA, MS, or higher degree in counseling or social work; and to students who are currently enrolled in Master's- or Doctoral-level counseling or social work programs and who have already completed their first year of coursework or who can demonstrate completion of a graduate-level Counseling Theories and Skills course.

-3. Assessment and Interventions with Children, Adolescents, and Families
+COU562: Assessment and Interventions with Children, Adolescents, and Families

-1. Assisting Veterans and First Responders
+COU563: Assisting Veterans and First Responders

-3. Grief, Loss, and Bereavement
+COU567: Grief, Loss, and Bereavement